DaoCloud/DaoCloud-docs/docs/en/docs/kpanda/user-guide/gpu/nvidia/install_nvidia_driver_of_operator.md

 - __Name__ : Enter the plugin name
 - __Namespace__ : Select the namespace for installing the plugin
-- __Version__ : Plugin version, for example, __23.6.10__
+- **Version**: The version of the plugin.
+Here, we use version **v23.9.0+2** as an example.
-- __Wait__ : When enabled, all associated resources must be in a ready state for the application installation to be marked as successful
+- **Failure Deletion**: If the installation fails, it will delete the already installed associated resources.
+When enabled, **Ready Wait** will also be enabled by default.
-- __Deletion failed__ : If the installation fails, delete the already installed associated resources.
-By enabling this, __Wait__ is automatically enabled
+- **Ready Wait**: When enabled, the application will be marked as successfully installed only when all associated resources are in a ready state.
-- __Detail Logs__ : When enabled, detailed logs of the installation process will be recorded
+- **Detailed Logs**: When enabled, detailed logs of the installation process will be recorded.

 ### Advanced settings

 #### Operator parameters

-1. __InitContainer.image__ : Configure the CUDA image, recommended default image: __nvidia/cuda__
+- __InitContainer.image__ : Configure the CUDA image, recommended default image: __nvidia/cuda__
-2. __InitContainer.repository__ : Repository where the CUDA image is located, defaults to __nvcr.m.daocloud.io__ repository
+- __InitContainer.repository__ : Repository where the CUDA image is located, defaults to __nvcr.m.daocloud.io__ repository
-3. __InitContainer.version__ : Version of the CUDA image, please use the default parameter
+- __InitContainer.version__ : Version of the CUDA image, please use the default parameter

 #### Driver parameters

-1. __Driver.enable__ : Configure whether to deploy the NVIDIA driver on the node, default is enabled.
-If you have already deployed the NVIDIA driver on the node before using the GPU Operator, please disable this.
+- __Driver.enable__ : Configure whether to deploy the NVIDIA driver on the node, default is enabled.
+If you have already deployed the NVIDIA driver on the node before using the gpu-operator, please disable this.
-2. __Driver.image__ : Configure the GPU driver image, recommended default image: __nvidia/driver__ .
+- __Driver.image__ : Configure the GPU driver image, recommended default image: __nvidia/driver__ .
-3. __Driver.repository__ : Repository where the GPU driver image is located, default is nvidia's __nvcr.io__ repository.
+- __Driver.repository__ : Repository where the GPU driver image is located, default is nvidia's __nvcr.io__ repository.
-4. __Driver.usePrecompiled__ : Enable the precompiled mode to install the driver.
+- __Driver.usePrecompiled__ : Enable the precompiled mode to install the driver.
-5. __Driver.version__ : Version of the GPU driver image, use default parameters for offline deployment.
+- __Driver.version__ : Version of the GPU driver image, use default parameters for offline deployment.
    Configuration is only required for online installation.
 Different versions of the Driver image exist for different types of operating systems.
 For more details, refer to [Nvidia GPU Driver Versions](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/driver/tags).